SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 This will run `sysctl -w vm.max_map_count=262144` on the worker where the sonarqube pod(s) get scheduled.
 This needs to be set to `262144` but normally defaults to `65530`.
 Other kernel settings are recommended by the [docker image](https://hub.docker.com/_/sonarqube/#requirements), but the defaults work fine in most cases.

 To disable worker node configuration, set `elasticsearch.configureNode` to `false`.
 Note that if node configuration is not enabled, then you will likely need to also disable the Elasticsearch bootstrap checks.
 These can be explicitly disabled by setting `elasticsearch.bootstrapChecks` to `false`.

-### As of 7.9 Mysql is no longer supported, so it has been removed from the chart

 ### Extra Config